September 30, 2014

-The Evergreen State College is hosting its fifth annual High School Math Meet on Saturday, November 23, 2013, from 9:00am to 4:00pm at The Evergreen State College (registration starts at 9:00am, and events start at 9:30am).
+The Evergreen State College is hosting its sixth annual High School Math Meet on Saturday, November 22, 2014, from 9:00am to 4:00pm at The Evergreen State College (registration starts at 9:00am, and events start at 9:30am).
 All high school students are welcome to come and enjoy a day of fun problems and competition!

 This is a free event!
 Space is limited, so register early.
 Each school can bring up to 18 students (possibly more, depending on space restrictions; if you might want to bring more than 18, please indicate that in your preregistration).
 All participants will receive a certificate of participation.
 Lunch options will be available for purchase on campus that day, or you can bring your own lunch.